-For local development, the recommended test command is tox -e django20-py36, django18-py27, lint, which tests a representative combination of Python and Django versions.
+For local development, the recommended test command is tox -e django21-py36-all, django111-py27-all, lint, which tests a representative combination of Python and Django versions.
 It also runs flake8 and other code-style checkers.
 Some other test options are covered below, but using this tox command catches most problems, and is a good pre-pull-request check.